 The Squip (Jason Tam) has finally consumed Broadway.
-From humble beginnings in Red Bank to a sold-out off-Broadway run last summer, the key protagonist of Be More Chill has worked his insidious magic all the way the marquee of the Lyceum Theatre.
+From humble beginnings in Red Bank, New Jersey to a sold-out off-Broadway run last summer, the key protagonist of Be More Chill has worked his insidious magic all the way to the marquee of the Lyceum Theatre.
 Diehard theater geeks are probably familiar with the story of the show’s meteoric rise, but for those who aren’t, here’s the timeline:

 Iconis and Tracz have attempted to string together genres of horror, science fiction, camp, comedy, and drama.
 Yet through all of the strobes, multi-colored costumes, lively choreography, and amped electric guitars, we’re left with cookie cutter characters that we’ve seen before and care little about.